leahgundran/api/README.md

 ## Usage

-Provide code
-examples or instructions on how to use your API.
+Provide code examples or instructions on how to use your API.
+To retrieve a greeting with a concatenated full name, make a GET request to /getName/{lname}/{fname}.

+To add a new name, make a POST request to /postName with a JSON payload containing fname and lname.

+To retrieve a list of names, make a GET request to /getName.

+To update an existing name, make a POST request to /updateName with a JSON payload containing id, fname, and lname.

+To delete a name, make a POST request to /deleteName with a JSON payload containing id.

 ## License
+No license